 Mary is a Teacher specialising in Educational Support.
 She has visited St Michael’s several times running several successful teachers’ training workshops.

 Sue Lyn is a lawyer working in Sussex.
 Her first visit to St. Michael's was in 2015.
 During this visit she assisted the orphans with their reading, organised a class debate, helped the Sisters with administrative tasks.
-She has since return for a second visit.
+She has since return for a second and third visit.
 The experiences she had at the school were truly life changing and she is determined to use her professional skills for the benefit of the charity.

 Kay first travelled to St. Michael’s with Lizzie Beach-Macgeagh in 2009.
 They spent a blissful month doing sport and crafts with the girls during the girls’ long school holiday.
 She has continued her relationship with the school ever since, and has made several more visits.
 She is delighted to be an ambassador and to continue volunteering at St. Michael’s.
 Kay runs our Twitter Account.

 St Michael’s is a girls’ primary school in a desperately poor area of rural Uganda 88 miles to the east of Kampala.
 It plays a vital role in the community and achieves excellent examination results but needs help to thrive and develop.